More Important Than Money

-We spent about seven days at the Hotel, then went home, and used the other seven to go to the beach, the museums, just family stuff, which we enjoyed so much.
+We spent seven days at the Hotel, then went home.
+We used the other seven to go to the beach, the museums, just family stuff, which we enjoyed so much.

 I kept thinking of that terrified Aunt Shirley who was afraid to let us, invited guests, into the house because her husband had not made Room Assignments.

-I thought of Denise whose room looked unlived in and who I'd tormented by making a little puddle on the floor.
+I thought of Denise whose room looked unlived in and whom I'd tormented by making a little puddle on the floor.

 I realised Uncle Phil knew darn well what time we should arrive, and was deliberately away to prove his 'power'.